dataobservatory-eu/music/content/slides/20220905_musicaire/index.md

 ## Digital Music Observatory

-- The Digital Music Observatory is an [Public Open Scholarly Infrastructure](), which supports various public benefit music sector projects with open-source software, open data, and linked data services.
+- The Digital Music Observatory is an [Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/), which supports various public benefit music sector projects with open-source software, open data, and linked data services.

-- The Digital Music Observatory was invited to make a grant agreement with the Horizon Europe Program with the OpenMuse project, where four MusicAIRE beneficiaries are partners.
+- The Digital Music Observatory was invited to make a grant agreement with the Horizon Europe Program with the [OpenMuse project](https://music.dataobservatory.eu/project/openmuse/), where four MusicAIRE beneficiaries are partners.

 ---
 -  OpenMuse is not a competing with the MusicAIRE projects.
 In fact, we invited IMPALA and EMC into the OpenMuse as external partners, and our collaboration is open for others, too.

-- OpenMuse will deliver a [Public Open Scholarly Infrastructure](), which will be an intended prototype for a future European Music Observatory.
+- OpenMuse will deliver a [Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/), which will be an intended prototype for a future `European Music Observatory`.

 - Several MusicAIRE projects will use this open infrastructure for improving our linking their data.
 We offer this to any further projects which have a strong, open, and linkable data component.